ShahabShahab/NewsApp/README.md

 - 📍 `query` is preserved and shown with each article
 - 📑 Detail screen is clean and scalable
 - 🧰 Only minimal third-party dependencies used
+- 📍Splash page added to make app more like a real app.